yellowdog/python-examples/README.md

 Note that only one CSV file can be applied to any given Task Group.
 A single CSV file can, however, be reused for multiple Task Groups.

-### Using CSV Data with Simple, TOML-Only Work Requirement Specifications
+#### Using CSV Data with Simple, TOML-Only Work Requirement Specifications

-It's possible to use TOML exclusively to derive a list of Tasks from CSV data -- i.e., a JSON Work Requirement specification is not required.
+It's possible to use TOML exclusively to derive a list of Tasks from CSV data.
+That is, a JSON Work Requirement specification is not required.

 To make use of this: